AllenDowney/ThinkDSP/README.md

 Option 2: Run the notebooks on Binder.

-Option 3: Install Jupyter on your computer and run the notebooks locally.
+Option 3: Use Conda to install the libraries you need and run the notebooks on your computer.

-Option 4: Use poetry to manage the project on your computer or notebook locally.
+Option 4: Use poetry to install the libraries you need and run the notebooks on your computer.

 The following sections explain these options in detail.